karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**Web login with Face Detection** - Web based login with face detection features.

+**Profile Creator** - Create a drop-in package to generate your profile page for the user from his social handles.

 Files
 ---------